-It’s not quite a chair, but it’s a handy ledge, perfect for sitting, shaving legs and placing all of your bath products.
+It’s not quite a chair, but there’s a handy ledge, perfect for sitting, shaving legs and placing all of your bath products.
 No more having to crowd your own shampoo, conditioner, bath gel, face wash and shaving cream on the metal wire basket next to the shower bar.

 Breakfast room service is one of the joys of cruising.
 But to hear the delivery person knock on your neighbor’s stateroom door at 7am and announce at the top of their lungs, “Room Service” can be annoying not to mention startling, especially when it’s at your door..